Filter events with FacetWP

 The Events Calendar Pro hijacking the query, as seen in Debug Mode with FWP.settings.debug.sql.

-Because occurrences are not indexed, this query injection will result in empty facets, without any options, and non-functional filtering.
+Because occurrences in the custom tec_occurrences database table are not indexed, this query injection will result in empty facets, without any options, and non-functional filtering.

 How to use custom PHP code?